rcmdnk/vim_ahk/README.md

 * TexWork
 * TexStudio

+You can change them from the right click menu of task tray icon (find `VimMenu`-`Settings` in the list), or launch the setting window by `Ctrl-Alt-Shift-v`.

-If you want to change applications, add `GroupAdd VimGroup` lines at the top of vim.ahk (Window title/class can be seen by window spy in AutoHotkey), like:
+If you want to change applications directly in the script, add `GroupAdd VimGroup` lines at the top of vim.ahk (Window title/class can be seen by window spy in AutoHotkey), like:

     GroupAdd VimGroup, ahk_exe notepad.exe ; NotePad

 ## Options